kossiitkgp/docs/events/git-and-github.md

 Share an instructions file like [this](https://github.com/kossiitkgp/git-and-github-workshop-2020/blob/main/installation.md), along with the poster of the workshop.
 The instructions should contain

 - How to install Git for Windows, Linux, Mac seperately
-- For Windows users, make that they install `git bash`
+- For Windows users, make that they install `git bash` and configure it
 - How to verify that git is installed
+- Install SSH(As Pushing via HTTPS has been deprecated)
 - Instructions on how to create a Github Account

 In the post mention the fact that we will be available for installation issues before 15 minutes of the workshop.
 Help with the installation issues before the workshop begins.